- Inspiration and guides

 Mjellby Art Museum

 Mjellby Art Museum specialises in Swedish surrealism and has an impressive collection of works by the Halmstad Group.
 In addition to the Halmstad Group, Mjellby Art Museum also has a programme of temporary exhibitions.
 The museum welcomes the entire family and regularly arranges family Sundays.
+NOTE The museum is closed for renovation and plans to reopen in 2024.

 The verdant oasis of Galgberget is much-loved and well-visited by Halmstad residents and visitors to the city alike.
 On a clear day, you can see not only the whole of Halmstad but even the Bjäre Peninsula in Skåne.
 Many of the trails through Galgberget are ideal for walking with a pushchair, making the area a favourite destination no matter the season.